186th Airlift Squadron: Montana Air National Guard

 In 1958, the 120th implemented the ADC Runway Alert Program, in which interceptors of the 186th FIS were committed to a five-minute runway alert, a task that would last for 38 years.
 The arrival of the F-102 Delta Dagger in 1966 ushered in the supersonic age.
 18 F-102s were made combat-ready by October 1967, replacing F-89s.
 In 1968 Air Defense Command was re-designated as Aerospace Defense Command (ADCOM).
 In 1972, the unit was redesignated the 120th Fighter-Interceptor Group and assigned the F-106 Delta Dart, the first Air National Guard unit to receive this aircraft.
 With the F-106, the squadron competed in and won its first William Tell, a live-fire missile competition held at Tyndall AFB, Florida.
 Performed air defense duties along the northern tier of the United States until 1978 when ADCOM was merged into Tactical Air Command.
 Continued air defense mission for ADTAC component of TAC with the F-106s, transferring to First Air Force when ADTAC was replaced in 1985.

 The 186th FS converted from the F-106A to the F-16A/B Fighting Falcon in mid-1987.
 The conversion happened earlier than was scheduled and the 186th FIS was to be the last squadron to lose its F-106s.
 The first aircraft were older block 5 and 10 models with some block 15 airframes also being delivered to the squadron.
 Main task for the unit was air defense, as with many ANG units who were equipped with the F-16.
 In 1991 the F-16s were brought up to the Air Defense Fighter (ADF) variant.

-Two U.S. Air Force General Dynamics F-16C Block 30D Fighting Falcon aircraft from the 186th Fighter Squadron Vigilantes, 120th Fighter Wing, Montana Air National Guard, in flight near Nellis Air Force Base, Nevada (USA), on 7 December 2001.
+Two F-16C Fighting Falcons from the 186th Fighter Squadron in flight near Nellis Air Force Base.